 1.1.
 The policy exists in order to ensure that all the provisions of relevant equality laws, and the recommendations of associated codes of practice, are fully observed throughout all areas of Saint Christina's School.
 Our duties under the Equality Act 2010 include dealing with issues related to pupils with special educational needs/disabilities, and making reasonable adjustments for these pupils.
 This has implications for the School's Admission Policy.
 We aim to create and protect a learning environment free from any forms of discrimination, victimisation or harassment.
-Saint Christina's School celebrates every individual, supporting them to meet their full potential, regardless of age, disability, gender, gender identity, social or ethnic background, nationality, religious affiliation, physical disability or sexual orientation.
+Saint Christina's School celebrates every individual, supporting them to meet their full potential, regardless of age, disability, gender, gender identity, gender reassignment, sex that you are biologically born with, social or ethnic background, nationality, religious affiliation, physical disability or sexual orientation.